Plazide/fauna-gql-upload/README.md

 yarn fauna
 ```

 > **NOTE:** As you will notice, all of the resource examples below are using import/export syntax.
-This is not supported in node by default, but `fauna-gql-upload` builds all of your resources using [esbuild](https://esbuild.github.io/) which makes this syntax work without extra configuration on your part.
+This is not supported in node by default, but Fauna GQL Upload builds all of your resources using [esbuild](https://esbuild.github.io/) which makes this syntax work without extra configuration on your part.

 ### Uploading schema
 To upload your schema, it has to be placed at `fauna/schema.gql` or the path specified in `.fauna.json`.
 It also needs to be valid, otherwise you would get back an error.
 For more information on writing a GraphQL schema for FaunaDB, see the [official documentation](https://docs.fauna.com/fauna/current/api/graphql/).